 a.
-The Permittee shall maintain a current list of VOC-containing materials, including their formulations as applied, make-up solvents, and any other VOC-containing materials used for all operations at the facility, stating the VOC content of each in either pounds per gallon or grams per liter.
+The Permittee shall maintain a current list of VOC-containing materials, make-up solvents, and any other VOC-containing materials used for all operations at the facility, stating the VOC content of each in either pounds per gallon or grams per liter.
 The vapor pressure limits or VOC content of cleaning solvents shall be documented by a manufacturer's technical data sheet, manufacturer's safety data sheet or actual test results.